How to Become a Certified Nursing Assistant

 Where can you work as a Certified Nursing Assistant?

-Certified Nursing Assistants can work in various environments such as:
+Certified Nursing Assistants can work in various environments, such as:

 • Hospitals